1. HOME

 Refusing to rest honorably - a teacher's farewell address

-The retirement speech sample below was written to show you the end result of using the step by step guidelines I put together on 'how to write a retirement speech' and, to find out just how long it took to follow my own advice!
+The retirement speech sample below was written to show you the end result of using the step-by-step guidelines I put together on 'how to write a retirement speech' and, to find out just how long it took to follow my own advice!

 *You can find the answer to that $64 thousand dollar question at the foot of the page.